Sanger Sequencing FAQs

 You can check what primers Source BioScience stock by clicking here.

 If you are unable to generate the volume and concentration of DNA we require then please contact the laboratory or our sales team who can advise you whether it is worth sending the samples.
 The sequencing reactions can be optimised to work with stronger/weaker DNA.

-The pre-sequenced reaction service requires customers to supply a purified sequencing reaction that is ready for processing on the sequencer.
-The DNA and primer will have been PCR cycled and purified before sending to SBS for data collection.
+This service is where customers supply a purified sequencing reaction that is ready for processing on the sequencer.
+Their DNA and primer have been PCR cycled with a dye terminator kit and subsequent purification has been processed.

 Analysis Settings and Data Options